Skip to main content

-- Jacksonville offers more than 36 daily trains via two Class I railroads – CSX and Norfolk Southern – and one regional railroad, Florida East Coast Railway.
+- Jacksonville offers 40 daily train departures via two Class I railroads – CSX and Norfolk Southern – and one regional railroad, Florida East Coast Railway.

 - CSX provides port customers access to its 22,000-mile network that reaches 23 states and Canada and provides on-dock rail at the Blount Island Marine Terminal.